SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot.md

 ![Knowledge Graph](img/copilot_knowledge_graph.png)

 In particular, the knowledge graph includes metadata for the Project’s entities (eg Datasets, schemas, seeds, models, and Pipelines) and statistical usages of these entities.
-Note for Prophecy 3.2 and later: If a user can access an entity in their Prophecy Project or Databricks workspace, then Co-Pilot will include that entity in the knowledge graph.
 We built the knowledge graph intentionally to include metadata but not data.
 Individual Dataset records, for example, are not included in the knowledge graph.

 ![Architecture](img/copilot_arch.png)